 Some can be done in your own backyard and others allow you to explore your town after dark.
 We've also included a few of our favorite items along with their affiliate links for more information.

 Let the nighttime fun begin!

-1. Visit a Pond or Lake
+1. Visit a Pond or Lake in the Evening

 The animals and fish are more active at night so bring a slice of bread to feed them.
 You're also more likely to see ducks, snakes and turtles - not to mention a beautiful sunset reflected on the water so don't forget to grab your camera before you head out!